mjoslin-ai/HR-Dashboard/README.md

 # PowerBI-HR_Dashboard

-This is a guided project to learn Power BI by codebasics on YouTube (www.youtube.com/watch?v=JC66t9eM10s)

 ### Dashboard Link : https://app.powerbi.com/view?r=eyJrIjoiMWU0YmM4YjUtNTY4OC00MGI5LWIzMGYtZDk0ZmNkNWFhNDBkIiwidCI6IjhhOGY0OGUyLTdmOTktNDU5OC05MTAwLWEwZjBjY2M0Yjg5NiIsImMiOjZ9

+The PowerBI HR Dashboard analyzes employee work preferences (work-from-home vs. office) and wellness trends from April to June 2022.
+It provides a single-page, interactive visualization of presence, work-from-home, and sick leave percentages, segmented by employee, day of the week, and month.
+Built using PowerBI Desktop and published to PowerBI Service, it leverages DAX measures and data transformations to deliver actionable insights for optimizing office planning and employee engagement.

 ## Objective

-The dashboard provides insights into employee preferences for working from home versus working from the office over time, as well as employee wellness trends.
-It allows employers to identify patterns when multiple employees take sick leave during specific months, enabling proactive measures.
-Additionally, it assists in understanding why employees frequently choose to work from home on certain days of the week.
-This information can be used to schedule in-person team-building activities or meetings on days when employee attendance is highest.
-Moreover, in a hybrid work model, the dashboard supports data-driven decisions for optimizing office capacity planning when concerning space utilization and infrastructure costs.
+The PowerBI HR Dashboard aims to provide actionable insights into employee work preferences and wellness trends to optimize hybrid work strategies.
+It tracks work-from-home and office attendance patterns, identifies high sick leave periods, and supports data-driven decisions for scheduling team activities, managing office space, and reducing infrastructure costs.

 ### Steps followed